Dmunch04/Chirp/README.md

 ### License

 Chirp is licensed under the MIT license.
-Check out our license at in the [License](LICENSE) file!
+Check out our license at in the [license](LICENSE) file!